Credit: Alex Brown (cropped)

 - There is no required reading material for Music applicants but there are some useful preparation tips in the guidance for offer-holders.

-- Events which may be of interest in the year before you apply (year 12 in the UK) include King's Open Days, Oxford and Cambridge Student Conferences and Yr 12 Music taster days.
+- Events which may be of interest in the year before you apply (year 12 in the UK) include: the Music+ programme (state schools in Manchester & London), Oxford and Cambridge Student Conferences, Music Taster Days (students at state schools only), CU Masterclasses, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.

 - Music course information